Dante Bowe: Career

 Bowe released his self-titled album, Dante Bowe, on July 21, 2023.
 The album debuted at No. 5 on iTunes and reached No. 21 on the Billboard charts.
 The album includes guest appearances from Flavour, Vic Mensa, Jekalyn Carr, and others.
 Its single "Wind Me Up" charted on R&B radio, and was one of the Top 5 Most Added songs at R&B radio upon release.

 Bowe was named 2023 BMI Gospel Songwriter of the Year at the BMI Trailblazers of Gospel Awards.
 Bowe co-founded AMEN Music in 2023 alongside Dr. Field Harrison and Sabrina Harrison, in partnership with TRUE Music Label, releasing two albums, Amen Nights: Chapter 1 and In the Light..
 In November 2024, Bowe wrote and performed "Grateful" featuring R&B artist Fridayy.

 "Grateful" went on to peak at No. 17 on the Billboard Gospel Airplay chart in August 2025.
 At the 2024 GMA Dove Awards, he celebrated a win for Worship Song of the Year with "Gratitude".
 Dante also received BMI’s 2024 Song of the Year recognition for "Gratitude".
 "Gratitude" also charted on Billboard, peaking at No. 1 on the Hot Gospel Songs chart.
 In summer 2025, Bowe released the single "All I Need" with Graham and also co-wrote the No. 1 Gospel Airplay hit "Constant", performed by Jordin Sparks and Chandler Moore.

-On August 29, 2025, Bowe will release Welcome Home, a live worship album featuring Tasha Cobbs Leonard, Benita Jones, Tamela Mann, Enrique Holmes, and Maryanne J. George.
+On August 29, 2025, Bowe released Welcome Home, a live worship album featuring Tasha Cobbs Leonard, Benita Jones, Tamela Mann, Enrique Holmes, and Maryanne J. George.
 The project was recorded at a sold-out live event in Dallas.
 Bowe has also made notable television appearances, including performing at BET's Soul Train Awards.
 He continues to be recognized as a prominent voice in both contemporary gospel and worship music.